Complex Regional Pain Syndrome

-There are no tests that can diagnose complex regional pain syndrome with certainty.
-Doctors diagnose it mainly based on your medical history (such as having an injury) and the signs and symptoms you are having.
+No specific test exists to diagnose complex regional pain syndrome with certainty.
+Your healthcare provider can diagnose it based on your medical history (such as having an injury) and the symptoms you have.
 But because several other conditions can cause similar symptoms, a careful physical exam is important.
 Sometimes tests are done to rule out some of these other conditions.

-Your doctor may suggest a sympathetic nerve block (injection of an anesthetic into the nerves near the spine) to find out if your sympathetic nervous system is causing your pain.
-If the nerve block helps with your pain, your doctor may give you a series of nerve blocks for ongoing relief.
+Your healthcare provider may suggest a sympathetic nerve block to find out if your sympathetic nervous system is causing your pain.
+This involves injecting an anesthetic into the nerves near the spine.
+If the nerve block helps your pain, your provider may give you a series of nerve blocks for ongoing relief.

 How is complex regional pain syndrome treated?